lojzezust/lars_evaluator/README.md

 > [!NOTE]
 > Result files with various statistics will be placed in the configured directory (`results/v1.0.0/<track>/<method>` by default).

+## Evaluation server

+You can evaluate your methods on the LaRS **test** set through our online [evaluation server](https://macvi.org/).
+You need to create an account to submit your results.

+The same prediction formats for semantic and panoptic segmentation tasks are expected by the server.
+The predictions of a single method need to be stored into a .zip archive and submitted to the server.
+[More information >](https://macvi.org/dataset#LaRS)

 ## Starter packs

 We also provide the following starter packs for training and inferring on the LaRS dataset.